hangulcode/NeoScript/ReadMe.md

 	- return [x]: Return x value
 	- break: causes for / foreach / while loop to exit
 	- if (x) / else: same as c ++
-	- for / while: same as c ++
+	- for : for (var a int 1, 100, 1)
-	- For foreach: talbe variable only.
-Must be foreach (var a, b in table)
+	- foreach : map, list, set variable only.
+Must be foreach (var a, b in map)
 	- true / false: value stored in a variable of type bool
 	- null: no value
 	- ++ / - Same as c ++ (variable value is incremented by 1 or decremented by 1)